keanuplayz/TravBot-v3/docs/Documentation.md

 - `%author%` - A user mention of the person who called the command.
 - `%prefix%` - The prefix of the current guild.
+- `%command%` - The command's execution path up to the current subcommand.

 # Utility Functions